Driving while black

 "Driving while black" (DWB) is a sardonic description of racial profiling of African-American motor vehicle drivers.
 It implies that a motorist may be stopped by a police officer largely because of racial bias rather than any apparent violation of traffic law.
-It is a word play of "driving while intoxicated."
+It is a word play on the phrase "driving while intoxicated".

 Origins

 The phrase "driving while black" has been used in both the public and private discourse relating to the racial profiling of black motorists.
 The term rose to prominence during the 1990s, when it was brought to public knowledge that American police officers were intentionally targeting racial minorities to curb the trafficking of drugs.
 For example, New Jersey released state documents in 2000 which showed police training memos instructing officers to make racial judgments in order to identify "Occupant Identifiers for a possible Drug Courier" on the highway.

 The phrase was magnified after the ruling of Whren v.
 United States (1996), when the Supreme Court of the United States ruled that police officers may stop any motor vehicle operator if any traffic violation has been observed.

 Subsequent media coverage of the phrase "driving while black" since the 1990s has been expansive and more common.
 The phrase is often used in anecdotal accounts of racial profiling of motor vehicle operators as well as statistical and legal analyses of racial profiling, a notable example being the case of Tolan v.
 Cotton.

 In 2014 Portland lawyers Melvin Oden-Orr and Marianne Hyland created an app named "Driving While Black" in which users can record police and alert people when they are stopped by police on the road.
 It also supplies users with information on how to handle a traffic stop, including their legal rights and "best practices" for "how to be safe".
 The American Civil Liberties Union (ACLU) released a similar app called "Mobile Justice" in which users can record and upload videos to the ACLU office.

 The phrase DWB was amplified through social media by which African Americans can record police encounters and disseminate them to a large audience.
 The phrase was used in the media after the deaths of African Americans Sandra Bland (2015) and Philando Castile (2016), both of whom were stopped by police while driving.